Understanding Srebrenica Genocide Study Tour + Homemade Lunch with Local Family Included

 Itinerary

 Activity Note: The tour is adapted to all ages and is not physically demanding.
-Due to the distance of the locations, we use vehicles during the tour.
+Due to the distance of the locations, we use comfortable vehicles during the tour.

 Meet & Greet